QueenBeeSC/swarm.city-Boardwalk/README.md

 5. the hashtag smart contract sends those funds to the service provider along with their initial deposit
 6. reputation tokens are minted for both parties upon completion of the transaction

-**Where are the funds stored during the transaaction before contract completion?**
+**Where are the funds stored during the transaction before contract completion?**
-- into a smart contract on the blockchain, the automatic functions of the smart contract take place of escrow agents and payment processors, thus creating a trustless transaction without third party participation
+- in a smart contract on the blockchain, the automatic functions of the smart contract take place of escrow agents and payment processors, thus creating a trustless transaction without third party participation

 **What hashtags are available now?**
-- #pioneer is the first and only hashtag available for unspecified open commerce as of June 25, 2017
+- #pioneer is the first and only hashtag available for unspecified open commerce as of September 1, 2017

 **What are reputation tokens used for?**
 - early adopters receive and hold unique reputation tokens for eternity to reflect thier activity and longevity on the platform